primer/react/src/drafts/SelectPanel2/work-log.md

 1. where should the callback for `cancel` be? it can called from multiple events like x button in header, cancel button in footer, clicking outside, keypressing escape. top level concern?
 1. where should the callback for `submit` be? the button lives in the footer but would feel strange not close to cancel and clear selection
 1. where should the callback for `clear selection` be? the button lives in the header but would feel strange not close to cancel and submit
+1. where do you say `selectionVariant="single"` on the ActionList or on SelectPanel?